krutikadhananjaydeshpande/B2B-Sales-Prediction-with-Economic-Indicators/README.md

 The model's performance is evaluated using the Mean Absolute Error (MAE) metric.
 The validation MAE achieved by the Random Forest Regressor model is reported in the console output.

-The final predictions for the test dataset are saved in the `submission_for_kaggle_forecasting.csv` file.
+The final predictions for the test dataset are saved in the `submission_for_forecasting.csv` file.

 ## Future Enhancements